wilko339/MetaStruct/README.md

 Navigate into the root directory of the repository and pip install locally in dev mode using:

     pip install -e .

+For some people, there may be some issues with the installation of the smt dependency.
+If this occurs, the package can be preinstalled using conda:

+    conda install -c conda-forge smt

+Then, try to install the package again with the pip install command.

 Use conda to install libigl python bindings: